cposca/Bookstore/README.md

 ```
 5. SSL should not be enable on the server

-**Installation:**

-1. Clone/Download the project from the master branch or import the provided war file
-2. Open the project in eclipse and connect to a MySQL server
-3. Populate the database with the provided SQL file
-4. Configure the server settings in dao.MySQLConnector.java
-5. Run ctrl.Start.java on the server

 **Running Test Cases:**

 Because of the absence of a real certificate, we are unable to test our services using clients without turning off SSL.
 To do this quickly and easily follow these steps:

 1. Navigate to the web.xml file in WebContent/WEB-INF